 The movie that Kevin watches on video tape is not a real film, but footage specially created.
 It was called "Angels With Filthy Souls."
 Along with other similar era references in the movie, this is a play upon the movie Angels with Dirty Faces (1938) starring James Cagney.

-John Candy filmed his part in only one day, albeit an extremely long 23-hour day.
+John Candy filmed his part in only one day, albeit a 23 hour day.
 The story about having once forgotten his son at a funeral home was entirely improvised.
 His part is obviously inspired by the character he played in Planes, Trains & Automobiles (1987) also written by John Hughes.

 The movie is considered a traditional Christmas movie in Poland.
-It has aired on national TV during prime time Christmas season every year since 1990.
-In 2011 the movie aired on December 23rd with an audience of over 5 million, making it the most popular show aired during the Christmas season in Poland.
-One of the reasons for this is because the movie was one of the first western productions aired in Poland after the fall of communism.
+It has aired on national TV during prime-time Christmas season every year since 1990.
+In 2011 the movie aired on December 23 with an audience of over five million, making it the most popular show aired during the Christmas season in Poland.

 There is a legend that Elvis Presley (who died in 1977) makes a cameo in this movie.
-Many of those who believe that Elvis is still alive maintain that, the heavily bearded man standing in the background of the scene where Mrs. MacCallister is shouting at the desk clerk (just before she meets John Candy) is Elvis.
+Many of those who believe that Elvis is still alive maintain that the heavily bearded man standing in the background of the scene where Mrs. McCallister is shouting at the desk clerk (just before she meets John Candy) is Elvis.